El Abuelo (2017 film)

 El Abuelo (lit.
-'The Grandfather') is a 2017 Peruvian-Colombian road comedy-drama film written and directed by Gustavo Saavedra Calle in his directorial debut.
+'The Grandfather') is a 2017 road comedy-drama film written and directed by Gustavo Saavedra Calle in his directorial debut.
 It stars Colombian Carlos Julio Vega along with the Peruvian actors Sebastian Rubio, Javier Valdés and Rómulo Assereto.

 Synopsis

 The Grandpa is about to turn 80.
 His son and grandsons begin a journey to his homeland, Huamachuco, a place he has not seen since he was 9 years old.
 Along the way they discover an unexpected past and the journey will become a path of no return.

 Cast

 The actors participating in this film are: